 Most importantly, it maintains the natural color of cedar wood, making it stand out even more.

-What We Like
+What I Like

-- Penetrate into the wood easily
+- The finish penetrates into the wood seamlessly

-What We Don't Like
+What I Don't Like

 3. SaverSystems #1 Deck 300517 Premium Semi-Transparent Wood Stain

-If you’re on a budget but requires premium protection for your cedar wood against UV rays, rain, moisture, mildew, and other harsh elements, look no further because SaverSystems #1 Deck 300517 Premium Wood Stain is what you need.
+If you’re on a budget but require premium protection for your cedar wood against UV rays, rain, moisture, mildew, and other harsh elements, look no further because SaverSystems #1 Deck 300517 Premium Wood Stain is what you need.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 4. Ready Seal - 112 - Natural Cedar Exterior Stain and Sealer